The Best Happy Hours in Hobart for a Post-Work Bevvy

 The Deck

 High above Liverpool Street, The Deck is Hobart’s rooftop rendezvous — a favourite for city sunsets with kunanyi / Mt Wellington on the horizon.
-From Monday to Friday, 4 to 6pm, happy hour pours $8 house wines and premium bottled beers, with discounted nibbles alongside.
+From Monday to Friday, 4pm to 6pm, happy hour pours $8 house wines and premium bottled beers, with discounted nibbles alongside.
 Order a drink, then graze on share plates, pizzas, or grilled calamari; stay longer if dinner calls.
-As the sky softens, the rooftop hums with after-work energy — a setting made for raising a glass.
+As the sky softens, the rooftop leans all the way into after-work energy — a setting made for raising a glass.

 Happy hour 4pm to 6pm, Monday to Friday